SaNuelson/UniStuff/NTIN066 - datovky/notes.md

 ![](res/hashing_chaining.png)

-- hash tables elements are linked lists
+- hash tables elements are linked lists (or other types of data structures like BST)
 - if collision happens, new item is appended at the end of that list

 ### Linear probing